Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Results

-The above analyses were performed for each biomarker and the results have been presented in Fig. \ref{fig:dsc_vs_gt_biomarkers_combined}.
-For the patient level $\text{SUV}_\text{mean}$, the median DSC increases monotonically as a function of $t_{\text{SUV}_\text{mean}}$ for all networks up to $t_{\text{SUV}_\text{mean}} \approx 6$, while for $t_{\text{SUV}_\text{mean}} > 6$, the median DSC nearly plateaus (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (a)).
-The increase in median DSC up to $t_{\text{SUV}_\text{mean}} \approx 6$ is quite prominent, with an overall increase of about 13\%, 14\%, 14\%, and 16\% for UNet, SegResNet, DynUNet, and SwinUNETR, respectively.
-Also, as a function of $t_{\text{SUV}_\text{mean}}$, SegResNet had the best performance followed by UNet and other networks.
-DynUNet had better performance than SwinUNETR up to $t_{\text{SUV}_\text{mean}} \approx 5.5$ after which the trend between these two networks got switched.
-From these analyses, it can be concluded that the networks are more likely to segment lesions accurately and return a higher median DSC on a set of cases with higher ground truth $\text{SUV}_\text{mean}$ values.
+We also performed lesion measure threshold analyses as explained in Sec. \ref{subsubsec:lesion_measure_threshold_analysis} for each lesion measure and the results have been presented in Fig. \ref{fig:dsc_vs_gt_biomarkers_combined}.
+For the patient level GT $\text{SUV}_\text{mean}$, the median DSC increases monotonically as a function of $t_{\text{SUV}_\text{mean, g}}$ for all networks up to $t_{\text{SUV}_\text{mean, g}} \approx 6$, while for $t_{\text{SUV}_\text{mean, g}} > 6$, the median DSC nearly plateaus (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (a)).
+The increase in median DSC up to $t_{\text{SUV}_\text{mean, g}} \approx 6$ is quite prominent, with an overall increase of about 13\%, 14\%, 14\%, and 16\% for ResUNet, SegResNet, DynUNet, and SwinUNETR, respectively.
+Also, as a function of $t_{\text{SUV}_\text{mean, g}}$, SegResNet had the best performance followed by ResUNet and other networks.
+DynUNet had better performance than SwinUNETR up to $t_{\text{SUV}_\text{mean, g}} \approx 5.5$ after which the trend between these two networks was flipped.
+From these analyses, it can be concluded that the networks are more likely to segment lesions accurately and return a higher median DSC on a set of cases with higher $\text{SUV}_\text{mean, g}$ values.